CFDs offer the instrument for settlement of differences in bets or future agreements made by parties which are mostly made in cash.

 ESMA said the regulation in this area will be revisited every three months before it is fully modified, and the FCA announced that it might approve such agreements.

 Germany is preparing to accept such trades completely into the mainstream markets.
-French authorities and Netherlands have plans to approve it.
+French authorities and the Netherlands have plans to approve it.

-British regulators want to make the rules similar to ESMA where some new categories of binary options will be introduced.
+British regulators want to make the rules similar to ESMA, where some new categories of binary options will be introduced.

-The FCA said the rules are temporary and will be renewed in the three months, where it will introduce laws like other European countries.
+The FCA said the rules are temporary and will be renewed in three months, where it will introduce laws like other European countries.

 British regulators state new rules will be introduced once the ESMA restrictions expire.